ramanathanMuthuraman/backbone-jasmine-coverage/README.md

 ## Usage

-Run the below npm task to get the coverage reports.
+Run the below npm task to run the unit tests and get the coverage reports.

 ```
 npm test